kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 ```

+#### Try it now
-*Practice time*: Now you can do this last step (removing NA data) for total phosphorus ("TP dissolved_ECCC1m"), as we will consider this as another potential explanatory variable later on.
+Now you can do this last step (removing NA data) for total phosphorus ("TP dissolved_ECCC1m"), as we will consider this as another potential explanatory variable later on.

 ```r